uniconstructor/demandbaselabs/WordPress_Plugin/README.md

 ##v1.02
 Jan 24, 2014
-* Made entitlements function calls use the Demandbase IP address instead of visitor
+* Entitlements function calls use the Demandbase IP address instead of visitor

 ##v1.01
 Jan 23, 2014